-Senate Bill No. 110 aims to strengthen the legal framework surrounding child sexual abuse materials by explicitly prohibiting the use of a child's image to train artificial intelligence models for the production of such materials.
-The bill amends existing law by adding new provisions that define the unlawful use of images of children under the age of seventeen for this purpose.
-Additionally, it clarifies that a child depicted in these materials does not need to be a natural person, thereby broadening the scope of the law to include digitally created representations.
+Senate Bill No. 110 aims to enhance the legal framework surrounding child sexual abuse materials by explicitly prohibiting the use of a child's image to train artificial intelligence models for the production of such materials.
+The bill amends the introductory paragraph of R.S.
+14:81.1(G) and introduces new provisions under R.S.
+14:81.1(A)(3) and (4).
+Specifically, it states that using an image of a child under the age of seventeen for this purpose constitutes a violation of the law.
+Additionally, it clarifies that it is not necessary for the child depicted in the materials to be a natural person, thereby broadening the scope of the law to include images that may appear to depict minors.

 Statutes affected: SB110 Original: 14:1(B)(3)